 Dear

-Employers sometimes ask people applying for jobs for personal information, such as their hobbies and interests comma and whether they are married or single. some people say that this information may be relevant and useful, others disagree.
+Employees sometimes ask people applying for jobs for personal information, such as their hobbies and interests, and whether they are married or single.
+Some people say that this information may be relevant and useful others disagree.
 Discuss both views and give your own opinion.

-Emoplyers sometimes ask people applying for jobs for personal information, such as their hobbies and interests, and whether they are married or single.
-Some people say that this information may be relevant and useful.
-Others disagree.
-Discuss both these views and give your own opinion.
+Employers sometimes ask people applying for jobs for personal information, such as their hobbies and interests, and whether they are married or single.
+Some people say that the information may be relevant and useful, others disagree.
+Discuss both views and give your own opinion.

 You should spend about 20 minutes on this task.